It is a severe type of skin cancer. It starts in cells that produce melanin (melanocytes), the pigment responsible for skin color.

 - Oozing or bleeding from a mole

-Melanoma can spread to other parts of the body through the lymphatic system or through the bloodstream.
-Melanoma tumors are often brown or black in color.
+Melanoma can spread to other body parts through the lymphatic system or the bloodstream.
+Melanoma tumors are often brown or black.
 However, they can also be flesh-colored, bluish, or pink.

 Melanoma can also appear on the body as a “new” pigmented lesion, not arising from a pre-existing mole.